A Record of Mortal's Journey to Immortality: Volume 2: First Steps on the Journey of Immortality

 By chance, Han Li joined the Yellow Maple Valley with the "Ascension" token, one of the seven major sects of immortal cultivation in Yue State, with the help of the Immortal Ascension Order, and officially embarked on the road of immortal cultivation.
 After joining the Yellow Maple Valley, Han Li's cultivation level improved rapidly with his alertness and with the help of the mysterious bottle.

 Volume 3: Invasion of the Devil Dao

 In order to obtain the foundation-building pill, Han Li risked his life to enter the blood-colored forbidden land and met Nangong Wan.
-After accidentally touching the Ink Dragon's sac, Han Li and Nangong Wan made love.
+After accidentally touching the Ink Dragon's sac, Han Li and Nangong Wan had sex.
 A few years later, the demon sect expanded and invaded Yue State.
 To avoid the war, Han Li reached the Chaos Star Sea through a mysterious ancient teleportation array.